NLP-RISE/swesat/README.md

   ```

 > [!TIP]
-> The LÄS section may contain copyrighted reading passages.
+> The LÄS and MEK sections may contain copyrighted reading passages.
 You can inspect the sources of these passages on [studera.nu](https://www.studera.nu/hogskoleprov/forbered/tidigare-hogskoleprov/) for each exam year under _"Källor"_.

 ## Citation